 Why Was Gandhi Assassinated?

 Mahatma Gandhi is known as Father of Indian nation.
 He led the Indians to fight against British to attain independence from the British rule.
-He was assassinated by Nathuram Godse who is an extremist.
-Gandhi was aged 78 when he died and he was walking towards a prayer meeting in Birla House at New Delhi on January 30th 1948.
+He was assassinated by Nathuram Godse.
+Gandhi was 78 years old when he died and was walking towards a prayer meeting in Birla House at New Delhi on January 30th 1948.
 Nathuram Godse was assisted by Narayan Apte in assassinating Gandhi.
 They both were hanged later.